sanianixon/Rock-Paper-Scissors/README.md

 ---

-## 🧠 AI & Computer Vision
+## 🧠 AI Logic

-This project demonstrates practical applications of:

-- Computer Vision
-- Hand Landmark Detection
-- Gesture Recognition
-- Human-Computer Interaction
-- Real-Time Video Processing
-- OpenCV Image Processing
-- MediaPipe Hand Tracking
+The computer opponent uses Python's built-in **random** module to simulate an AI player by selecting one of the three possible moves each round.

+The game then applies the standard Rock-Paper-Scissors rules to determine the winner.

 ---

 ## 💡 Learning Outcomes

-Through this project I explored:
+This project demonstrates:

+- Python Programming
+- Conditional Logic
-- Building real-time AI applications
+- Randomized AI Decision Making
-- Integrating MediaPipe with OpenCV
-- Image processing pipelines
-- Gesture-based interaction
-- Game logic implementation
+- Game Development Fundamentals
-- Real-time computer vision systems
+- User Interface Design
+- Event Handling

 ---